 Cape Bruny Lighthouse

-The lighthouse at Cape Bruny was built in 1836, after a series of devastating shipwrecks and first lit in 1838.
+The Bruny Island lighthouse was built in 1836, after a series of devastating shipwrecks and first lit in 1838.
 The build took eighteen months, with twelve convicts doing the work.

-Cape Bruny Lighthouse is the second oldest lighthouse in Australia and light keepers let an isolated and hard life on the rugged cliffs of Tasmania.
+Cape Bruny Lighthouse is the second oldest lighthouse in Australia and lightkeepers led an isolated and hard life on the rugged cliffs of Tasmania.